Heap Vulnerabilities

 - heap integrity check to make sure

-- key heap function pointers
+malloc()does not fail - key heap function pointers

 - garbage collector !!!!!!! (i fucking love gc)